Updated: February 18th, 2024

 Is it difficult to set up?

-No, each cable is colour coded and labelled.
+No, each cable is color-coded and labeled.
 The rack is square which makes it easy to tie the cables along, and it’s adjustable for positioning.
 The drum mounts are adjustable and come with memory locks.

 Does the kit fold away easily?